dvhull/wildfire-data-repository/README.md

 ### 🔹 FBP Fuel Types (100m EPSG:3978, 20240527)
 - `make fbp-fueltypes` → Downloads the **FBP fuel types raster**.

+### 🔹 Master Target
+- `make all DATE=YYYYMMDD` → Fetches **all datasets** (NFDB, FWI archive, NBAC, FBP fuel types) in one command.
+  - `DATE` specifies the Fire Weather Index archive date.
+Defaults to the current placeholder in the Makefile.

 > ⚠️ Note: Each dataset folder contains a README with dataset-specific details and usage commands.

 ---